-The Fight Against Lung Cancer and The Impact of Patient Assistance
+Lung Cancer and The Effect of Patient Assistance

 Bill Smith’s story is one involving multiple cancer diagnoses, including lung cancer.
-He eventually found assistance and treatment through chemo- and immunotherapy, but like others with lung cancer, Bill’s journey hasn’t been an easy one.
+He eventually found assistance and treatment through chemo- and immunotherapy.
+Like others with lung cancer, Bill’s journey hasn’t been an easy one though.

 Tell Me More About Lung Cancer

 In the United States, lung cancer is the second most common cancer, just behind breast cancer, and it is the leading cause of cancer-related deaths.
-With an early diagnosis, lung cancer is more likely to be treated successfully though.
+With an early diagnosis, this disease is more likely to be treated successfully though.

 Lung cancer is different from cancer which starts in another part of the body and moves to the lungs.
 The main symptoms are in the respiratory system, and it can move to other areas of the body in later stages.